-Did you know that there are excellent all-rounder apps, online tools, keyboard shortcuts, to take a screenshot (screen capture) and annotation it?
-Whether you say yes or no!
-It doesn’t matter though.
+Did you know that there are excellent all-rounder apps, online tools, and keyboard shortcuts to take a screenshot (screen capture) and annotate it?
+Whether you say yes or no, It doesn’t matter, though.
 You will learn many methods that you did not know.

-That’s why you are reading this article because you don’t know something or everything.
-Not only that but also the luckiest of you!
-Because in this article you will know 6 methods of capturing the screen and annotating the image.
+That’s why you are reading this article—because you don’t know everything.
+Not only that, but also the luckiest of you!
+In this article, you will learn six methods for capturing the screen and annotating the image.

 Table of Contents

 1. Capture Screen and annotate using FastStone